 - Human Sacrifice: Arkhan the Black sacrifices his body to be used as a vessel to allow Nagash to return.

-- Royal Blood: Turns out he is a direct descendent of Sigmar himself, making him potentially the legal ruler of the Empire, if he were not dead.
+- Royal Blood: It turns out that he's a direct descendent of Sigmar himself, making him potentially the legal ruler of the Empire, if he were not dead.

 - Demonic Possession: Huss was defeated and possessed by the Nameless.